 - Make the filling: In a medium bowl, stir together seed/nut butter, vanilla, 2 tablespoons of the honey, propolis and sea salt, stirring well until mixture becomes uniform and thickens, about 1 minute.
 If the mixture is still runny enough to pour off a spoon, add mesquite powder 1 teaspoon at a time until mixture becomes firm.
 Place in the freezer for 15-20 minutes to harden.

 - Line a tray or small baking sheet with parchment paper.
 Remove mixture from freezer.
 Scoop up level tablespoons of the mixture and roll between your hands to shape into smooth balls.
 Place balls on the prepared sheet and return to the freezer.

 - Make the chocolate coating: Melt the cacao butter in a double boiler (*see note) over lightly simmering water.
-Remove from the heat, sift in Bliss and whisk until smooth.
+Remove from the heat, sift in Cacao Blend and whisk until smooth.
 Add honey and sea salt and whisk to incorporate.